 Money can be described as a medium of exchange, store of value, and unit of account.
 It must be portable, divisible, verifiable, and scarce.

 In early history, people would “barter”, or trade things.
 This was extremely inefficient due to the obvious inadequacy of different types and sizes of items.
-This system was soon replaced by the trading of precious metals such as silver and gold.
+This system was soon replaced by the trading of precious metals such as silver, copper, and gold.
 These were perceived to have value due to the energy required to mine them, their scarcity, and their use in jewelry.

 This system still had a flaw, there was no standard size or weight of the metals used to trade with.
 This made exchanging difficult and would require the pieces of metal to be weighed upon each transaction.